 Clare Flatley - Ceramic/ Glass/ Sculpture

 Clare Flatley is a ceramics and glass artist based in London.
 Originally from Lancashire she studied and worked in Edinburgh as a Sculptor before moving to London to complete her MA at the Royal College of Art in Ceramics and Glass.
-She creates both sculptural and functional artworks that reflect her interest in materials and in expressing states of transformation and movement.
+She creates both sculptural artworks that reflect her interest in materials and in expressing states of transformation and metamorphosis.

 “I am fascinated by the spiritual, psychological and mythical relationship we have with different materials, and the transformative drama that these materials undergo in the firing process.”

-In my work I am interested in creating qualities of strangeness and otherness through the expression of materials.
-My practice involves experimenting with metal oxides used in ceramics and glass to discover their individual qualities and 'charactor' through the firing process.
+I am interested in creating qualities of strangeness and otherness through the expression of materials.
+My practice involves experimenting with metal oxides used in ceramics and glass to discover their individual qualities and 'character' through the firing process.